aidyp/adp/content/post/internet-explorer.md

 If we take the IP address from each router obtained by `traceroute` and plot its geographical location on a map, we can visualise the physical path that the packets take between two locations on the internet.

 {{< expandable label="Domain Name System" level="3" >}}
 Locations on the internet are described by their IP address, but that's not how we see them in everyday usage.
 Instead of typing in `93.184.216.34` into a browser, we type `www.example.com`.
 This is a **domain name**.
 The early inventors in the internet realised that it just wasn't feasible to have people remember IP addresses.
-Moreover, an IP address often describes a physical machine.
+Moreover, an IP address only describes a machine on the internet. [need to explain this a bit better]

 To solve this problem, early pioneers of the internet invented **DNS** (**D**omain **N**ame **S**ystem).
-It's like a phonebook.
-Your computer looks up the name of the website you want to visit and gets back its IP address.
+It's like a phone book.
+Your computer looks up the name of the website you want to visit in this phone book and gets back its IP address.
 That's the IP address used for all the packets sent to the website.
 Your browser handles this process automatically when you make a connection to a website.
+You'll only ever notice this when it goes wrong.

 {{< /expandable >}}

-## arp speed
+## warp speed

 With mission control set up, we can set Time To Liftoff to `0` and blast off.